PiCoPress/prejil/README.md

 # Prejil
-Prejil is string interpreter what is written by Rust, and it will support as library Rust and C.
+Prejil is string interpreter what is written in Rust, and it will support as library Rust and C.
 Also there is an official CLI tool.

 # Definition